ichi-h/py_init2/README.md

 ## Tasks

-In this template, frequently used commands are registered in tasks.json.
+In this template, the frequently used commands are registered in tasks.json.

 - Install
   - Install all the packages written in the Pipfile.